ALIASES: Александр Сергеевич Калинин, “Grig," “g,” “smoker”

 U.S. SECRET SERVICE FIELD OFFICE: Newark

-On August 17, 2009, the District of New Jersey charged Alexander Sergeevich Kalinin – listed in the indictment as “Hacker 1” – and others in connection with hacking into the computer networks of corporate victims and deploying malware on those networks.
+On August 17, 2009, the District of New Jersey charged Alexander Sergeevich Kalinin – listed in the indictment as “Hacker 1” – and others in connection with allegations of hacking into the computer networks of corporate victims and deploying malware on those networks.
 The purpose of these intrusions was to steal credit and debit card numbers and corresponding card data from those networks and to sell this information to other co-conspirators for profit.

 Kalinin and his co-conspirators unlawfully acquired over 160 million credit card numbers as a result of their hacking activities.
 After acquiring this information, which the defendants referred to as "dumps" – hacker shorthand for card numbers and associated data – Kalinin and his co-conspirators sold the dumps to "dumps resellers" around the world, who, in turn, sold them either through online forums or directly to other individuals and organizations.
 As a result of this conduct, financial institutions, credit card companies, and consumers suffered hundreds of millions in losses, including losses in excess of $300 million by just three corporate victims, and immeasurable losses to the identity theft victims due to the costs associated with stolen identities and fraudulent charges.